 Elissa Zellinger

-Dr. Elissa Zellinger is Associate Professor of English and Director of Graduate Studies at Texas Tech University.
-She is the author of Lyrical Strains: Liberalism and Women's Poetry in Nineteenth-Century America from the University of North Carolina Press (November 2020).
-Her next project concerns how professionalization, memorialization, and late-nineteenth century poetry mediate justice and equality in the public sphere.
+Dr. Elissa Zellinger is Associate Professor of English and Associate Chair of the Department of English at Texas Tech University.
+She is the author of Lyrical Strains: Liberalism and Women's Poetry in Nineteenth-Century America (University of North Carolina Press 2020).
+Her next book project combines public poetry, US monuments, and the discourse of professionalism to explore the racialized rationale underpinning memorialization in the United States.

 Ph.D.
 University of North Carolina, Chapel Hill